 - Smart features cut back on travel and guesswork

-How to get started: Scout for strong locations with steady foot traffic.
-Then buy or lease vending machines with inventory tracking.
+How to get started: Scout locations with steady foot traffic, then buy or lease machines with inventory tracking.

 10. Stock Photo/Video Sales

-Photographers and videographers can sell content through platforms like Shutterstock or Adobe Stock.
-Royalties are paid automatically each time someone downloads your file.
+Photographers and videographers can sell content through platforms like Shutterstock or Adobe Stock, with royalties paid automatically per download.

 Why it works:

-- You can sell the same file hundreds of times
+- The same file can sell hundreds of times and earn for years

 How to get started: Study popular categories like lifestyle, business, or health.
 Capture images with good lighting and composition.